MaastrichtU-IDS/CedMD/README.md

 The methodology for stage 1 is shown in Figure 2 ![Fig 2](C:\Users\P70065719\Pictures\Saved Pictures\pipe.png).

 ### Sampling a subset for crowdsourcing experiments

+For sampling the dataset needed for the experiments, we study the nodule features which are annotated by radiologits in the LIDC-IDRI dataset to determine the most significant feature for sampling.
+In the sampling folder, run Nodule_characteristics.ipynb to understand the different physical characteristics of the nodules.
+From the characteristics, obtain the correlation heatmap by running the correlation.py script.

+ Since we want a balanced dataset for the experiments, we choose 20 nodule containing scans, by runnning Sample_positive_slices.ipynb in the Positive_sample_creation folder.
+Similarly, negative samples (without tumors) are selected by running Negative_samples.ipynb in the Negative_sample_creation folder.

+To retrive the data related to the chosen scans, run retrieve_sample_images.py.

+###Preprocessing

+The preprocessing is performed for the entire LUNA16 dataset here.
+For every tumor center, 5 slices around the tumor are retrieved.
+To obtain the unsegmented slices, run Unsegmentedscans-seq.ipynb.
+To obtain the segmented slices, run segmentation-tumorwise.ipynb.

+###Analysis and Crowd agreement

+Run the MIA_AnnotationAnalysis.ipynb to check the performance of the experiments.
+The script discards low quality annotations using timestamps and number of tumor indicating annotations and performs crowd agreement with the set of quality annotations per image using DBSCAN algorithm.
+Worker-wise performance for each experiment is also analysed.